 ⭐ Games that receive this star have a score of 95% or above.
 This is purely from a game design perspective and is not in any way related to our morality evaluation.

 Note: Fortnite is continually updated, often on a weekly basis.
-Because of this, catholicgamereviews.com releases a new review every in-game season.
+Because of this, catholicgamereviews.com tries to release a new review every in-game season.
 Each review will be based on the start of each season, but since new content is added throughout you may encounter things not mentioned in this review.
 I only cover the much more popular Battle Royale gamemode, but I have played a lot of the Save The World mode and can say most morality notices are pretty similar across the two.
 I do not cover Fortnite creative mode.

 Three years of playing Fortnite nearly daily, and I’m STILL not bored of this game.
 I often wonder why after so many years, I still fail to find another multiplayer shooter that I find more enjoyable than Fortnite.
 I think there are likely many factors – such as it’s accessibility, invigorating gameplay, or collaborations with other franchises.
 But I think the one most important factor in my long-term enjoyment has been the season updates and events.
 These always bring awesome new cosmetics, new additions to the lore, redesigns of the map and significant changes in gameplay.
 Quite often these events and new seasons attract such a big crowd that it actually causes third-party services trouble – such as Twitter, Xbox live and most often, Twitch, due to the high volume of users going online to discuss or stream the happenings in the Fortnite universe.
 This season was no different.